Oneirical/bevy_tgfp/DESIGN.md

 - Make one of the "inmates" something that takes the form of a seemingly innocuous creature somewhere.
 It can be noticed through one of its erratic behaviours.
 - Spawn all new room tiles "moving from" a main "reality generator" room.
+- "When a soul is drawn, draw a soul, give status effect that makes you lose 1 soul from the wheel next turn".
+A way to peek at the future at the cost of faster churn.

 # Coding